-While turtles are scavengers and help clean our water, removing dead and decaying matter that in turn support our health, turtles themselves can carry salmonella.
-Therefore when you touch a turtle to help it cross a road, it is important to wash your hands!
+While turtles are scavengers and help clean our water, removing dead and decaying matter that in turn support our health, turtles themselves, when in captivity can contract and carry salmonella.
+Therefore just in case, when you touch a turtle to help it cross a road, it is always important to wash your hands!

 If you see an injured turtle and it is possible to rescue it, place it is a plastic box with air holes, keep it warm, do not add water, and contact a turtle hospital.
 There may be a nearby turtle hospital or volunteers that can bring the turtle to a trauma centre: Ontario Turtle Trauma Centre as part of the Ontario Conservation Centre or Scales Nature Park or Contact Us

 Turtle nests are readily predated by many animals, because all animals love to eat turtle eggs.
 Nest predation is a natural threat to turtles, but studies have shown that there is an increase in nest predation near human settlements.
 Therefore, you can help protect the nest by making a nesting cage: Use 2" chicken wire (the size is important to let the little ones escape once they hatch) and form a box shape that is 1.5 x 15 feet and at least 6" inches high so that fox legs cannot readily dig at the nest.
 You can secure the nesting protector cage using tent pegs.
 Placing rocks or coloured objects on the cage will only attract predators such as birds that will watch and await the hatchling's exit.
 Download our Nest Cage Protector Guide